2025 Somerset–London tornado: Southern London and rapid dissipation

 The tornado then went through the forested areas of the Levi Jackson Wilderness Road Park, crossing KY 229 and impacting the Laurel County Fairgrounds, destroying a couple of warehouses, snapping trees and power poles, and uprooting trees.
 The Slate Hill Baptist Church was unroofed at EF2 intensity The tornado intensified slightly to high-end EF2 strength for the final time, impacting the Crooked Creek Golf Club neighborhood.
 A home along the intersection of Crooked Creek Road and Cedar Ridge Drive was heavily damaged.
 Another home along Cedar Ridge Drive was also heavily damaged, leaving a few interior walls standing with estimated windspeed up to 135 mph.
 Two other homes sustained significant roof damage.
 After impacting the first couple of homes along Cedar Ridge, the tornado abruptly weakened significantly, mainly shattering windows, snapping or uprooting trees, and causing light roof damage at EF1 strength.
 After exiting the neighborhood, the tornado continued eastward, causing EF0-EF1 damage to trees before weakening further to EF0 strength after crossing Farris Road.
 From there, the tornado crossed KY 521, KY 830, KY 80, and KY 488, mainly causing minor tree damage, with a home along KY 830 also suffering minor damage.
 The tornado then dissipated west of Lida just after crossing KY 488 at 11:56 pm EDT.

-The tornado was on the ground for 90 minutes, tracked 60.02 mi, and reached a peak width of 1700 yd.
+The tornado was on the ground for 90 minutes, tracked 60.08 mi, and reached a peak width of 1700 yd.
 Laurel County declared a mass casualty incident.
-In all, 19 people were killed, including 17 in London, one person in rural Pulaski County, and one woman in Russell County; at least 108 others were injured as reported from the CHI St. Joseph Hospital in London.
+In all, 18 people were killed, including 17 in London, and one person in rural Pulaski and Russell County; at least 108 others were injured as reported from the CHI St. Joseph Hospital in London.
 The tornado was preliminary rated EF3 before being upgraded to EF4 several days later.